CBP Agent Reportedly Stopped Journalist James Dyer At Airport And Accused Him Of Being ‘Fake News Media’

 Trump has also made claims that voter fraud was the reason that he lost the popular vote in 2016.
 As The Inquisitr reported, Trump recently made the claim to the crowd at his New Hampshire rally, which prompted Federal Elections Commission Chair Ellen Weintraub to urge Trump to provide evidence to back his claims.

-Weintraub suggested Trump is harming the U.S. democracy with his baseless claims and suggests that he will undermine American faith in the country’s democracy if he continues to make such statements.
+Weintraub suggested Trump is harming the U.S. democracy with his baseless claims and that he will undermine American faith in the country’s democracy if he continues to make such statements.

 According to journalist Mehdi Hasan, Trump’s claims are part of a more sinister plan.
 He suggests the president’s allegations of voter fraud are setting the stage for disputing the results of the 2020 election if he loses.
 Hasan claims that this would allow Trump to avoid congratulating his opponent and hold a rally that attacks illegal voters and the media.